xysun/md2html/README.md

      * No support for header lines using '=' and '-'
      * No support for horizontal rules
      * Known bug: last paragraph in list won't be wrapped in <p>

-* 28-Jun-2013    v0.2

-     * Adding support for header lines using '=' and '-'
-     * Fixed bug: last paragraph in list now wrapped in <p> properly by using a nasty global variable

 #### How to Use: